Reception of complaint and analysis of admissibility

 Investigation process

-- it was not filed within a reasonable time after the incident occurred;
+- your complaint is filed within a reasonable timeframe after the incident occurred;

-- the federal institution has already taken corrective action to address the problem; or
+- the federal institution cited in your complaint has not already taken corrective measures to address the problem; or

 Mediation

-The Office of the Commissioner may offer the parties—you and the federal institution cited in your complaint—the opportunity to participate in a mediation process during which an impartial mediator from the Office of the Commissioner will help the parties find a mutually acceptable solution to the issues raised in the complaint.
-The mediator will not make a decision and the parties may terminate the process at any time.
+The Office of the Commissioner may offer the parties—you and the federal institution cited in your complaint—the opportunity to participate in a mediation process designed to resolve your complaint through an amicable agreement rather than a formal investigation.
+During mediation, an impartial mediator helps the parties find a mutually acceptable solution to the issues raised in the complaint.
+The mediator will not make a decision, and the parties may terminate the process at any time.

 If the mediation does not result in an agreement between the parties, the complaint will continue through the investigation process.